 For short-term testing ONLY, you can place an implementing JAR file in your project's src/main/resourcesfolder.
 However, you must remove such JAR files before creating the archive for your EventFlow fragment or LiveView fragment project.
-Otherwise, you could end up distributing another company's proprietary JAR files as part of your EventFlow fragment, possibly without a license to do so.
+Otherwise, you could end up distributing another company's proprietary JAR files as part of your fragment, possibly without a license to do so.
 This is especially important to remember for JAR files that implement proprietary interfaces.

-Using a Run Configuration in StreamBase Studio is the preferred method to run a Maven Install operation if you do not have a command-line Maven installation, or prefer not to install one.
+Using a Run Configuration in StreamBase Studio is the best method to run a Maven Install operation if you prefer to not use the included mvn command line tool.

 The Run Configuration method of Maven-installing a file is described on Editing Maven Install Configurations.